 Coastal residents will want know how to prepare for a hurricane and will want some checklists handy.
-We've got a few you can use, along with valuable tips for weathering any incoming storms.
+We've got a few you can use, along with valuable tips for weathering Hurricane Dorian or any other incoming storms.

 1. Assemble a hurricane safety kit